iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 We’ll do the simplest thing possible and just flatten the array into 1D of shape $(\frac{t}{128} \cdot 8)$, and have our LLM predict the eight levels in separate time steps.

-{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/flattenRvq.mp4" class="img-fluid rounded z-depth-1" controls=true muted=true autoplay=true %}
+{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/flattenRvq.mp4" class="img-fluid rounded z-depth-1" controls=true muted=true autoplay=true loop=true %}
 <div class="caption">
   Flattening a three-level RVQ to allow it to be fed into a language model
 </div>